 Voter Receipts and Ballot Verification

 Give your voters confidence that their ballot was counted.
-Receipt codes provide cryptographic proof of inclusion without revealing how anyone voted.
+Receipt codes provide tamper-proof verification without revealing how anyone voted.

 What is a Receipt Code?

-A receipt code is a 12-character cryptographic identifier generated when a voter submits their ballot.
-It is computed on the server using HMAC-SHA256, a keyed hash function that takes the ballot's unique ID and a server-side secret as inputs.
+A receipt code is a unique 12-character code generated when a voter submits their ballot.
+It is created on VoteAlly's server by combining the ballot's unique ID with a secret key that only the server knows.
+This process uses bank-level security to ensure the code is tamper-proof.

 The resulting code (e.g., A7F3B9C2E1D4) serves as a fingerprint for that specific ballot.
-It is unique, deterministic, and cannot be reversed to reveal the ballot contents.
+It is unique, always produces the same result for the same ballot, and cannot be reversed to reveal the ballot contents.

-Each receipt code is enforced as unique at the database level.
+Each receipt code is guaranteed to be unique.
 No two ballots can share the same code.

 How Voters See Their Receipt